-44Jugend und Jugendarbeit in Israel (Bonn, 1982), 32-33.
+&lt;sup>43 Jugend und Jugendarbeit in Israel (Bonn, 1982), 32-3.
 This booklet was published by the Fachstelle für Internationale Jugendarbeit der Bundesrepublik Deutschland e.V.
 (IJAB, International Youth Service [or Welfare Work] of the Federal Republic of Germany).
-The IJAB worked on behalf of the Ministry for Youth, Family and Health and coordinated the activity of numerous civil society groups in West Germany that offered opportunities for voluntary work abroad.
+The IJAB worked on behalf of the Ministry for Youth, Family and Health and co-ordinated the activity of numerous civil society groups in West Germany that offered opportunities for voluntary work abroad.
 Thus, IJAB reports contain information on the aims of key organisations involved in youth mobility programmes from West Germany to Israel since the 1960s.

-45On anti-Zionism, anti-Semitism and the New Left, see W. Kraushaar, Die Bombe im Jüdischen Gemeindehaus (Hamburg, 2005) and K. Andresen, 'Linker Antisemitismus - Wandlungen in der Alternativbewegung', in S. Reichardt and D. Siegfried (eds), Das Alternative Milieu: Antibürgerlicher Lebensstil und linke Politik in der Bundesrepublik Deutschland und Europa 1968-1983 (Göttingen 2010), 146-68.
+&lt;sup>44 On anti-Zionism, anti-Semitism and the New Left, see W. Kraushaar, Die Bombe im Jüdischen Gemeindehaus (Hamburg, 2005) and K. Andresen, 'Linker Antisemitismus - Wandlungen in der Alternativbewegung', in S. Reichardt and D. Siegfried (eds), Das Alternative Milieu: Antibürgerlicher Lebensstil und linke Politik in der Bundesrepublik Deutschland und Europa 1968-1983 (Göttingen 2010), 146-68.